eclark15/intelligent_information_retrieval/sample_page.md

 **Project description:**

 In this IR project, I created a search engine retrieval system from scratch that crawls the web pages in the domain https://www.bosch.us and returns the top 7 most relevant web pages based on the user’s search query.
-My implementation includes the primary elements of a document retrieval system such as a web crawler, indexer, and query processing components.
+The base implementation includes a VSM (vector-space model) using TF-IDF with Cosine similarity which is used for matching queries and indexed documents.
+In addition, the system includes the primary elements of a document retrieval system such as a web crawler, indexer, and query processing components.

 The search retrieval system consists of two python files, one that contains the index of the website ([final_index.py](https://github.com/eclark15/intelligent_information_retrieval/blob/c6f9a69339e48d05afc0749053f34ca27af04d95/python_files/final_index.py)) and the second file which retrieves the user’s search query and returns the relevant web pages ([queryRetrieve.py](https://github.com/eclark15/intelligent_information_retrieval/blob/c6f9a69339e48d05afc0749053f34ca27af04d95/python_files/queryRetrieve.py)).
 Feel free to refer to the [README.txt](https://github.com/eclark15/intelligent_information_retrieval/blob/c509d128820c353551ca44f0741f26c7edd1a641/python_files/README.txt) file for further details.